7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Scale-Sets.md

 	- Flexible - high availability at scale with identical or multiple instances - any configuration to the scale set.
 - Advanced tab to enable beyond 100 instances; spreading for optimal spreading of allocation
  - Configure Scaling in the `Scaling` tab;
-	 - Policy - min/max number of instances; manula or autoscaling
+	 - Policy - min/max number of instances; manual or autoscaling
 	 - Scale in - CPU threshold, decrease of instances
 	 - Scale out - CPU threshold, duration, increase of instances
 	 - Scale-In policy - default, newest, oldest vms